Trzynasty/java-se-practice/README.md

 # java-se-practice
-My java practice repository
+My java practice repository.
-It has exercises from Undemy course
+It has exercises from Undemy course.